Critical AI Summer Reading: Empires, Cons and Everlasting False Promises

 Search Engine Optimization, Customer Relationship Management and even Critical Thinking are all experiencing their ninth burial session.
 I purposely didn’t write SEO, SEM or CRM abbreviations so that you can see how newly minted AI experts are not only predicting the end of technologies or tools – but entire common sense concepts.

-We’ve all heard previous doomsday prophecies around the web, cryptocurrencies, and even today’s background actor – artificial neural networks.
-Btw, their pulse was expected to drop to zero for decades.
-Obituaries are becoming an integral part of tech cycles; which brings to the first point: Agentic, AEO, DeepHat and other AI smogs have polluted the air so much that Tik Tok brain rot, Jonathan Haidt and “lonely Gen Z” are slowly being removed from meeting agendas.
-OK OK, some folks still ask me: “did you watched the Adolescence?”
+Obituaries are becoming an integral part of tech cycles; which brings me to our first point: Agentic, AEO, DeepHat – and similar AI smog representatives – have polluted the air so much that Tik Tok brain rot, Jonathan Haidt and “lonely Gen Z” are slowly being removed from meeting agendas.
+OK OK, some folks ask me: “have you watched the Adolescence?”

-(I haven’t yet.
+(I haven’t.
 I’m persuading my wife to binge, but one-hour series are too much of a concentration-need for us, which – as I type this – is a heavy auto-irony.
 Btw, this is not a digression.
 Critical-minded TV, GenZ and attention span will be more important towards the end of this essay.)

 Prompt Engineering Cosa Nostra